OIG & DOJ Doubling Down on Health Care Fraud

 • Contact PAAS at (608) 873-1342, if you would like a tour of your PAAS Member Portal, so you can reap all the benefits of your PAAS Audit Assistance.
 We appreciate you being a member.

-• All employees must complete the 2024 FWA Modules 1-4 and review/sign the Employee Compliance Training Handbook and Code of Conduct to meet training requirements.
+• All employees must review and sign the Employee Compliance Training Handbook Acknowledgement as well as the Code of Conduct

-• Account administrators that have employees with outstanding quizzes or signatures will receive two more email reminders from PAAS before the end of the year.
+• Account administrators should have received an email notification in mid-October if any of their employees have incomplete quizzes or missing signatures and will receive one to two more email reminders from PAAS before the end of the year if any quiz or signature remains incomplete

-USP 800 Compliance Training: USP 800 is not just for compounding pharmacies, this occupational exposure extends to everyone working in the pharmacy, from the pharmacists and pharmacy technicians who handle hazardous drug (HDs), to those who work at the pharmacy counter or in the receiving and delivery areas.
-The key is developing good practices to contain or greatly reduce risk.
-Per OSHA, the safe handling of hazardous drugs in accordance with USP 800 is now considered a “national professional standard” as a pharmacy process “to protect the safety and health of employees”.
-A USP 800 compliance program is a necessary step to protect the health and safety of your employees, patients in your pharmacy, and the environment.
+USP 800 Compliance Training: USP 800 is not just for compounding pharmacies!
+Exposure to hazardous drugs (HDs) extend to everyone working in the pharmacy, from the pharmacists and pharmacy technicians who handle HDs, to those who work at the pharmacy counter or in the receiving and delivery areas.
+The key is developing good practices to contain or reduce risk.
+Per OSHA, the safe handling of HDs in accordance with USP 800 is considered a “national professional standard” as a pharmacy process “to protect the safety and health of employees”.
+A USP 800 compliance program is a necessary step to protect the health and safety of employees, patients in the pharmacy, and the environment.
 It can also help reduce employer liability from frivolous lawsuits through employee training, competency documentation and employee acknowledgements.